Established in 2007 this page's content is from the site's 2013 archived pages.

 As both the education and workforce sectors become incredibly dependent on technology, adult literacy learners are being left behind.
 Traditional literacy programs do an excellent job of teaching adult learners how to read and write.
 Learners conquer newspapers, books, street signs, instructions, and advertisements.
 However, traditional literacy programs often do not have the expertise or resources to provide computer literacy instruction leaving learners at a disadvantage for educational and career advancement.
 United Literacy wants to eliminate these disadvantages and round-out the literacy education adult learners receive so that they can become productive students, parents, employees, and community members.

 I established United Literacy in September 2007.
 Eleven years earlier, I walked into my local literacy organization and asked for help.
-I had tried to order a birthday gift for my girl friend, who was a big Batman fan.
-I found a catalog with a great display of Batman crew neck sweatshirts - and was embarassed when I couldn't read the description or understand how to place the order.
-I had to rely on the pictures and had to ask for help finding the right size.
+I had tried to order a birthday gift for my girl friend, who was a big Batman fan and frequently wore a Batman hoodie.
+She even had a little Batmobile model on her desk.
+When she told me she wanted a Batman Begins t shirt, I started looking and found the complete Batman shirts catalog online and was embarrassed when I couldn't read the description or understand how to place the order.
+I could spell certain words like "Batman" and "Dark Knight" and "t shirt" but I had to rely on the pictures and had to ask for help finding the right size.
 That's when I decided that I wanted to learn to read.
 During the course of my traditional literacy program, I was introduced to computers and the Internet, resources that had been intimidating and confusing previously.
 However, I embraced them and soon saw those tools improve my literacy skills.
 BTW, I am now able to buy those Batman shirts completely on my own!
 Seeing my own success, I wanted to share what I learned with other adult learners struggling to not only become literate, but computer literate in a society that requires those skills for success.

 United Literacy uses technology to better support and educate adult literacy learners throughout the country while preparing them to fully participate in today’s high-tech society.
 In addition, UL provides technology support to non-profit local literacy organizations to improve their community outreach and, most importantly, to better serve their learners.